i2p/i2p.www/i2p2www/spec/common-structures.rst

 Supported as of 0.9.38; see proposal 123 for more information.

-Contains all of the currently authorized Lease2_ for a particular Destination_, the PublicKey_ to which garlic messages can be encrypted, and then the SigningPublicKey_ that can be used to revoke this particular version of the structure.
-The LeaseSet is one of the two structures stored in the network database (the other being RouterInfo_), and is keyed under the SHA256 of the contained Destination_.
+Contains all of the currently authorized Lease2_ for a particular Destination_, and the PublicKey_ to which garlic messages can be encrypted.
+A LeaseSet is one of the two structures stored in the network database (the other being RouterInfo_), and is keyed under the SHA256 of the contained Destination_.